Richy-and/BENJ_SUPER/replit.md

 - Updated biblical verse from Jean 3:16 to Ésaïe 51:16 (Isaiah 51:16) across homepage and dashboard (July 17, 2025)
 - Replaced church icon with custom BENJ INSIDE logo (benj_logo.jpeg) in navigation, login, and registration pages
 - Logo displays as rounded 32x32px image in navigation and 80x80px in auth pages
+- Added new Kadosh.ia chatbot logo (dove with earth background) replacing robot icons throughout chatbot interface
+- Created comprehensive dropdown menu with all 50 biblical topics for easy topic selection
+- Fixed chatbot topic response formatting to display verses and interpretations properly
+- Enhanced error handling for OpenAI API key issues with user-friendly messages
+- Updated dashboard Kadosh.ia icon to use new logo instead of robot icon

 ## System Architecture